For Patients & Caregivers

 How It Works

 Coenzyme Q10 has not been shown to treat or prevent cancer.

 Coenzyme Q10 (CoQ10) is produced naturally by all cells in the body.
 It is necessary for production of adenosine triphosphate (ATP), the “fuel” of all living cells.
-During periods of ischemia (lack of oxygen), such as occurs during a heart attack, CoQ10 has been shown to reduce damage to heart tissue and its mitochondria (where ATP production takes place).
+In episodes where a lack of oxygen occurs such as during a heart attack, CoQ10 was shown to reduce damage to heart tissue and its mitochondria, where ATP production takes place.
 It is known to be an antioxidant and to stabilize cell and organelle membranes.
-In animal studies, coenzyme Q10 is able to neutralize free radicals, which can damage DNA and cells.
+In animal studies, coenzyme Q10 neutralized free radicals, which can damage DNA and cells.
 However, absorption of oral coenzyme Q10 through the intestine is low.

 Due to its antioxidant activity, CoQ10 may interfere with the actions of certain chemotherapy drugs and radiation therapy.

 Laboratory studies show that CoQ10 has antioxidant effects.

 A few older case reports describe remission of breast cancer when treated with high doses of CoQ10, but this is insufficient evidence to support this use.

 Several studies show CoQ10 improves left ventricular function and reduces hypertension.
 Other studies yielded negative results.